avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

                                 | 38 bytes |
                                 +----------+
 ```

 - `codecID` is the codec version used to serialize the payload and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000000` for this transaction
-- `subnetConversionID` is the `subnetConversionID` that has been accepted in a `convertSubnetTx` on the P-Chain.
+- `subnetConversionID` is the SHA256 hash of the `SubnetConversionData` from a given `ConvertSubnetTx`.

 ### Adding Subnet Validators